djquigon/arcade-app/REFLECTION.md

 3. **PROB:** Our approach for Tetris has encountered a few difficulties, specifically regarding our blocks and how they move through our 2d rectangle array.
 Will possibly consider other approaches.

+## PARTIAL SUBMISSION 3 // TUE 2019-04-30 @ 11:55 PM EST

+1. **DONE:** Majority of checkers done, only need to fix small bugs involving king piece functonality.

+2. **TODO:** Fix checkers bugs and make small improvements to UI, start on space invaders.

+3. **PROB:** We've decided to scrap tetris due to difficulties with the board, we've agreed on replacing it with space invaders.
+Other than that, checkers was much easier.